techdisrupt/MicrosoftQuantum/README.md

 # Creating a first Q console application

-Go into your terminal window or shel window and type the following, which will create a couple of files, the basis of Quantum Q# development.
+Go into your terminal window or shell window and type the following, which will create a couple of files, the basis of Quantum Q# development.

 `dotnet new console -lang Q# --output QubitReader`